LoreenHenry/github-pages-with-jekyll/index.md

 title: "Loreen Henry"
 ---

 I'm glad you are here.
-I am leaning about data visualization.
+I am learning about data visualization.